getsentry/sentry-data-schemas/README.md

   TypeScript in particular has been found to be weakly typed.
 We use [a fork of quicktype](https://github.com/getsentry/quicktype) to generate schema documentation.

+That said, packaging and tooling is a neverending work in progress, so if you're going to start consuming this schema, do make sure to ask around if anything has changed since the last time this document was updated.

 ## List of schemas